Melbourne Conservatorium Young Artists Academy

 Tutor: Glenn Riddle

-The Melbourne Conservatorium Young Artists Academy will take place across eight weekends between 12 September - 12 December 2021.
+The Melbourne Conservatorium Young Artists Academy will take place across various dates and times from March to June 2023.

 All activities will take place at the following location: